akpoff/html2md/README.md

 # html2md

-*html2md* is a simple webtask to convert a web page to markdown.
+*html2md* is a simple Webtask.io to convert a web page to markdown.

 ## Use
 Create the webtask using the included Makefile: